What is Federal Vision Theology?

 Question: "What is Federal Vision Theology?"

-Federal Vision Theology is a controversial faction within the Reformed churches.
+Answer: Federal Vision Theology is a controversial faction within the Reformed churches.
 The aim of the promoters of Federal Vision Theology is to pursue a re-interpretation of the established teachings of Reformed theology.
 Federal Vision Theology had its beginnings in the Monroe, Louisiana, Auburn Avenue Presbyterian Church in 2002 with the teachings of Norman Shepherd.
 Shepherd, a systematic theology professor from Westminster Theological Seminary, proposed certain revisions to classic Reformed teachings especially on covenant and justification.
 His teachings, also known as Auburn Avenue Theology, have been rejected by several bodies of the Presbyterian churches, including the Presbyterian Church in America (PCA), the Reformed Presbyterian Church in North American (RPCNA), and the Orthodox Presbyterian Church (OPC).

 The principles of contention underlying Federal Vision Theology involve the doctrines of election, justification, and the covenant.
 The theology also takes a different viewpoint regarding one’s salvation.
 This is especially true with respect to the relationship between one’s faith in conjunction with one’s obedience, the sacraments (baptism and communion), and the role of the church.
 The views of Federal Vision Theology are distinct from that of not only Reformed orthodoxy, but Protestant orthodoxy, as well.